afuentesw/afuentesw.github.io/_pages/about.md

 <script>
   const quotes = [
-    "“Economics is the Queen of social sciences, the oldest of the arts, and the newest of the sciences” – Paul Samuelson", "“I set out to become the greatest lover in Vienna, the greatest horseman in Austria, and the greatest economist in the world.
+    "“Economics is the queen of social sciences, the oldest of the arts, and the newest of the sciences” – Paul Samuelson", "“I set out to become the greatest lover in Vienna, the greatest horseman in Austria, and the greatest economist in the world.
 Alas, for the illusions of youth: as a horseman, I was never really first-rate” – Joseph Schumpeter", "“If God had meant there to be more than two factors of production, He would have made it easier for us to draw three-dimensional diagrams” – Robert Solow", "“But nobody can be a great economist who is only an economist—and I am even tempted to add that the economist who is only an economist is likely to become a nuisance if not a positive danger” – Friedrich Hayek",